 The Heights School is a Department for Education (DfE) Special Interest School which is funded to provide programs for Ignite students previously known as ‘Students with High Intellectual Potential’ or ‘Gifted and Talented’.

 Research shows that many gifted learners are working at a pace that is much slower than their capabilities.
 The Ignite Program offers students the opportunity to progress at an accelerated rate commensurate with their ability.

-Ignite Program Registrations – Now Available
+Ignite Program Assessment Registrations

 In line with our school’s Strategic Directions and Values the Ignite Program gives students the opportunity to pursue excellence and strive for their personal best within a supportive environment.
 Students can access flexible pathways and study across year levels.
 Student successes are celebrated.

 The Heights School provides a range of accelerated learning options for students.

 Students are selected for entry into the Ignite Program through an ACER (Australian Council for Educational Research) assessment which is held once per year in February.
 Each year The Heights accepts approximately 60 students through this process, based on student performance.

 The assessment will be open to students in Year 6 for entry into Year 7 in 2024.